RRPJ/POLCOL/README.md

 This code works with the Rolling Hough Transform by Susan Clarke - https://github.com/seclark/RHT Be sure to download this repository and add the rht.py and RHT_tools.py files to the same directory as this repository.

 The current implementation has stellar catalogues ONLY.
 The script assumes the catalogue to have 'ra' and 'dec' axes.
+The error in distance is assumed to be lower and upper estimates.
+In other words: dist - dist_err_low is the lower distance, while dist_err_high - dist is the upper distance.
+Be careful when implementing other catalogues.

 To use, simply open polcol.py in a text editor.
 There are a couple of things to change before running: